For information regarding Conditional Acceptance, click here.

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.

-To be admitted to any of the undergraduate programs at South University, the prospective student must provide proof of high school graduation as recognized by the state of residence on the date the degree was earned, or the equivalent in which a diploma was earned, with a minimum CGPA of 1.5 on a 4.0 scale within 5 weeks of the start date (refer to Conditional Acceptance).
+To be admitted to any of the undergraduate programs at South University, the prospective student must provide proof of high school graduation as recognized by the state of residence on the date the degree was earned, or the equivalent in which a diploma was earned, with a minimum CGPA of 1.5 on a 4.0 scale within 14 calendar days of the start date (refer to Conditional Acceptance).
 Students providing a GED must meet the minimum required test score deemed as passing in each section as required at the time of testing.

-The prospective student must also complete the university administered placement tests within the first quarter of attendance.
 South University accepts the International Baccalaureate Program diploma as meeting the requirement for high school graduation.
 Credentials earned outside the United States must be evaluated by a NACES or AICE-member credential evaluation service.
 Please speak with an admissions representative for more information.

 Students with less than the minimum CGPA of 1.49 on a 4.0 scale may meet admissions requirements by submitting a minimum combined SAT (Evidence-Based Reading and Writing, and Math) score of 700 or 900 on the SAT requiring an essay portion, a combined ACT score of 18, or meet the criteria established for acceptance as a transfer student.